In 2018, almost half of UK households own a pet, with dogs and cats being the most popular at 26% and 18% respectively.

 Obviously, we're not talking about all of the gritty details, but there's a lot to be said for being transparent.
 Dogs are a part of the family, and owners want to feel like they know the person that they're trusting to look after their beloved pooches.

 So, yes, be professional, but be open and have a personality too - it'll really help!

 Legally, you don't need any kind of formal training to operate as a dog walking business, but they can be of benefit to you.

 There are a variety of pet care courses that you can take, through both attending events and online, that will equip you with the necessary skills to perform the job successfully, and provide you with the certificate to show for it.
-These include, but aren't limited to, pet first aid, behaviour and general care.

 No need to worry though - for many pet owners, solid experience and word of mouth is enough assurance that you're a viable option.